hrithikthakur/hrithikthakur/README.md

   <summary><h3 align="left">👦🏻 About me</h3></summary>

 - 🏫 I study CompSci at the University of Edinburgh.
-- 🔭 The project I'm working on these days is about making a CPU on a breadboard.
+- 🔭 The project that I'm working on these days is about making a CPU on a breadboard.
 - ✏︎When not unraveling the complexities of this world, you can find me reading, hiking, or just chilling out with people.

 </details>